gatewaytofredom/software-assignment/software-assignment/README.md

 ## Descripton

-This program when run will start a webserver to interact with the CSV records and optionally take a csv file path to populate the records initionally.
+This program when run will start a webserver to interact with the CSV records and optionally take a csv file path to populate the records initially.

 ## Options